wireservice/csvkit/README.rst

 It is inspired by pdftk, gdal and the original csvcut tool by Joe Germuska and Aaron Bycoffe.

+If you need to do more complex data analysis than csvkit can handle, use `agate <https://github.com/wireservice/agate>`>.

 Important links:

 * Repository:    https://github.com/wireservice/csvkit